Growing Cantaloupe For A Summer Sweet Treat

 The origins of the cantaloupe go back further than Cantalupo in Sabina, as I mentioned above.
 It’s believed to have originated somewhere between Africa and south Asia.
 Due to its incredible flavor, it rapidly spread from its origin point.
 The seeds for the Italian cantaloupe were brought to their province from Armenia.
 But once grown in Italy, its popularity exploded across all of Europe.

 First grown in the United States as a commercial crop in 1890, the cantaloupe is now produced heavily in California.
-The warm climate makes it the perfect location for huge crops of melons.
-But other regions still grow cantaloupes, and a wide variety of cultivars have been developed.
+The warm climate makes it the perfect location for huge crops of cantaloupe melons.
+But other regions still grow cantaloupe, and a wide variety of cantaloupe cultivars have been developed.

 The vine itself is slightly hairy, almost prickly like some squash vines can be.
 The leaves are wide and shade the vine.
-Each plant produces both male and female flowers, and both are required for pollination purposes.
+Each plant produces both male and female flowers, which are required for pollination.
 Male flowers tend to be smaller, with a slender base and a bright yellow color.
-The female flowers are larger and have a rounded bump at their base which, once pollinated, will swell to become the melon we’re all craving.
+The female flowers are larger and have a rounded bump at their base, which, once pollinated, will swell to become the melon we’re all craving.

 Bees are among the primary pollinators for this fruit, but home gardeners can also self-pollinate using a paintbrush or cotton swab.
 Collect pollen from the male flowers, then brush it into the female flowers, and you’ll be rewarded with future fruit.

-The melons, which are technically a berry by botanical terms, can be round to oval in shape.
+The melons, technically a berry by botanical terms, can be round to oval in shape.
 Their outer rind has a distinctive patterning with a more rigid tan skin over softer dark green skin.
-As it ripens, the green fades gradually to a lighter color, then can turn yellow.
+As the melons ripen, the green fades gradually to a lighter color, then can turn yellow.
 Inside, the flesh of most cantaloupes is distinctively orange, although a few varieties may be more yellowish.

 The vine will mature to begin producing flowers in slightly over a month to a month and a half.
-Once it’s flowering, the individual melons will form and grow over the space of another month to month and a half’s time.
-It can be beneficial to limit each vining branch to a single melon for the best flavor.
+Once it’s flowering, the individual melons will form and grow over the space of another month to a month and a half’s time.
+Limiting each vining branch to a single melon can be beneficial for the best flavor.

 When planting cantaloupe, you’ll need to have a decent amount of space, as the vines take up a lot of room.
 Let’s go over some other tips for getting the most out of your cantaloupe plant!

-Seeds can be started in the early spring, but won’t germinate unless the soil they’re in is warm.
+You can grow cantaloupe seeds in the early spring, but they won’t germinate unless the soil is warm.
 Aim for a soil temperature of around 70 degrees.
 If you want to get a head start, you can use a seedling heating mat while the weather outdoors warms up.

-Transplant your plants into the garden once there’s absolutely no chance of frost outdoors.
+Transplant your cantaloupe seedlings into the garden once there’s absolutely no chance of frost outdoors.
 Usually, aiming for mid-to-late spring is ideal.
 If your cantaloupes are not hardened off to the conditions outside, gradually let them adjust before planting it in the ground.

 You can also sow seeds directly into the garden.
-This spares you the need of transplanting, but definitely requires warm conditions to be successful.
+This spares you the need of transplanting young plants.
+But when you sow seeds directly, you need warm conditions to be successful.

 One thing about cantaloupe growing that most don’t take into consideration is how long those vines can get.
-Cantaloupes are not quite as space-hungry as a watermelon or pumpkin vine, but they still can take up 3-4 feet of space with ease.
+Cantaloupes are not quite as space-hungry as a watermelon or pumpkin vine, but they can still take up 3-4 feet of space easily.
 Space plants at least 18” apart but up to 24” apart if you have the space to spare.

-Growing cantaloupes in containers is entirely doable, but you’ll need containers that are at least a foot deep and at least a foot across at the bare minimum.
+Growing cantaloupes in containers is entirely doable, but you’ll need to plant cantaloupe in containers that are at least a foot deep and at least a foot across at the bare minimum.
 A ten-gallon grow bag will more readily handle a vigorous cantaloupe vine than a smaller one would!
 Also, don’t forget to leave room around the bag to allow for that all-important vine growth.

 Cantaloupe planting itself is a very simple process.
 Seeds should be sown at least a foot and a half apart, and can be spaced up to 3 feet apart.
 But it also depends on whether you plan on directing the vine growth as they develop.
 Closer spacing is an option if you’ll encourage the vines to grow away from other plants, such as in a raised bed or large grow bag.

-Transplanted plants should be put into the soil no deeper than they were planted in their original pot.
-Unlike tomato vines, cantaloupe plants don’t produce extra roots along the stem, so there’s no need to plant them extra-deep.
+Plant cantaloupe seedlings into the soil no deeper than they were planted in their original pot.
+Unlike tomato vines, cantaloupe plants don’t produce extra roots along the stem, so there’s no need to plant them extra deep.

 With transplants, aim for a similar spacing.
-I personally prefer 18 inches apart to 2 feet apart when possible, as that provides ample room for their root system to spread.
+We prefer 18 inches apart to 2 feet apart when possible, as that provides ample room for their root system to spread.

-So you’ve got your cantaloupe growing now.
+So now you’re growing cantaloupe.
 But how do you maintain your cantaloupe plants?
 Let’s go over that.